flippingbook/FlippingBookOnlineAPIDocs/src/fbonline/publications.md

 title: The Publication Entity
 ---
 # The `Publication` Entity
+Publications are the main entity of FlippingBok Online.
+They serve as an entry point for end-users (readers) and represent a document available online with defined behavior and looks.
+Yet it is not enough to just create publication, your application have to supply its content by defining one or more [sources](/fbonline/sources).

 ## `GET /api/v1/fbonline/publication`
 Lists filtered and/or paged publications in the account.